paulyoder/LinqToExcel/readme.markdown

 ## Adding LinqToExcel to your project

 #### NuGet
 You can use NuGet to quickly add LinqToExcel to your project.
 Just search for `linqtoexcel` and install the package.
-The 64 bit application should install the package named LinqToExcel_x64.
+For 64 bit applications, you should install the package named `LinqToExcel_x64`.

 #### Manually Add References